juliyvchirkov/sh.which/readme.md

 >
 > Moreover,  being focused on ``POSIX`` cross-platform shell scripts and shell
 > script libraries, ``Shellspec`` is completely built on ``sh`` scripts and
-> libraries itself, whick makes this framework platform independent and
+> libraries itself, which makes this framework platform independent and
 > extremely portable.

 The linter ``Shellcheck``  will be fetched and installed to the same subfolder as well, if possible.
 The binaries for fetching and install are available for ``x86_64`` and  ``arm64`` architectures of ``Linux``  or  ``Darwin``  (macOS)  platforms.
 If your system doesnʼt match, the runner script should try to utilize your local  ``shellcheck`` command  if youʼve got one preinstalled, and will skip the linting routine otherwise.

-The runner also have been designed to utilize no shell interpretters except those you have already preinstalled.
+The runner also have been designed to utilize no shell interpreters except those you have already preinstalled.
 If some **[shell from the list](#the-coverage)** is not available at a system,  the corresponding tests will be skipped.

 > [!IMPORTANT]
 > Tests against ``loksh`` and ``pdksh`` shells have been excluded from the suite since
-> these interpretters force ``Shellspec`` inner shell inspection routine stuck with
+> these interpreters force ``Shellspec`` inner shell inspection routine stuck with
 > this inspection for ages.
 >
-> The same glitch makes tests against ``oksh`` interpretter to be available only for
+> The same glitch makes tests against ``oksh`` interpreter to be available only for
 > ``Darwin`` (macOS) platform.
 >
 > In turn, tests against ``posh`` shell for ``Darwin`` platform have been excluded
-> from the suite ʼcause the release of this interpretter delivered with
+> from the suite ʼcause the release of this interpreter delivered with
 > **[brew](https://brew.sh)** for macOS is broken.

 > [!TIP]